On the whole, a good percentage of Americans hate their jobs.

 And if after job hopping, you’re still having troubles, then it’s time to look a bit deeper.
 Maybe your line of work is at odds with your personality and/or values.
 In that case, a career change is probably your best bet.
 To help figure out if that is the case and what might be a better fit,

 - Talk to a mentor/career coach.

 - Interview and job shadow people in other careers.

 Also, you might just find that working for others, no matter the career, is too structured for you.
-70% of Americans want to be self-employed, yet only 7% are.
+A majority of Americans want to be self-employed, but few are.
 If you think self-employment is your path, but are risk-averse, start with some side hustles and try to build the necessary skills in your current job.